Translating Classical Buddhism to Modern English

 48. “After this sentient being was born according to its craving and wish, there were other sentient beings whose lives, practices, and merits were exhausted.
 When their lives ended in the Ābhāsvara Heaven, they were reborn in that empty Brahma Heaven.
 The sentient being who was born there first thought, ‘Here, I am Brahma, Great Brahmā!
 I appeared spontaneously; it’s impossible that another created me.
 I know all meanings and scriptures, and I’m sovereign over a thousand worlds.
 I am the most honored who’s able to transform himself and who’s sublime, supreme, and the father of sentient beings.
 I was here first by myself, and those other sentient beings came later.
 I created those sentient beings who came later.’

 49. “Those later sentient beings also thought, ‘He is Great Brahmā.
 He was able to create himself; no other could create him.
 He knows all meanings and scriptures, and he’s sovereign over a thousand worlds.
-He’s the most honored who’s able to transform himself and who’s, sublime, supreme, and the father of sentient beings.
-He was here first by himself, and it was later than we arrived.
+He’s the most honored who’s able to transform himself and who’s sublime, supreme, and the father of sentient beings.
+He was here first by himself, and it was later that we arrived.
 We sentient beings are his creations.’

 50. “After the lives and practices of those brahma sentient beings are exhausted, they are born in the world and gradually grow up.
 They shave their hair, put on the three Dharma robes, and leave home to cultivate the path.
 They enter a samādhi of mind and become aware of their past births as a result of that samādhi.
 They say, ‘That Great Brahmā was able to create himself; no other could create him.
 He knows all meanings and scriptures, and he’s sovereign over a thousand worlds.
 He’s the most honored who’s able to transform himself and who’s sublime, supreme, and the father of sentient beings.
 Everlasting and unchanging is that Brahmā who created us, but we are impermanent, changing, and unable to last long.
 Therefore, it should be known: “Self and the world are half eternal and half impermanent.
 This is true; the rest is false.”’
 This is called the first view.
-As a result of creating this theory about past eons [that self and world are] half eternal and half impermanent, ascetics and priests don’t go beyond these four views.
+As a result of creating this theory about past eons [that self and the world are] half eternal and half impermanent, ascetics and priests don’t go beyond these four views.

 51. “Some sentient beings are playful and lazy.
 Countless are the games with which they entertain themselves.
 While they enjoy their games, their bodies are exhausted, and they forget themselves.
 As they forget themselves, their lives end, and they are reborn in the world.
 They gradually grow up, shave their hair, put on the three Dharma robes, leave home, and cultivate the path.
 They enter a samādhi of mind through which they become aware of their past births.
-They say, ‘Those other sentient beings who didn’t frequently entertain themselves with games exist eternally in their abodes, everlasting unchanging.
+They say, ‘Those other sentient beings who didn’t frequently entertain themselves with games exist eternally in their abodes, everlasting and unchanging.
 As a result of my frequent games, I came to this impermanent state that’s subject to change.
 Therefore, I know: “Self and the world are half eternal and half impermanent.
 This is true; the rest is false.”’
 This is the second view.
-As a result of creating this theory about past eons [that self and world are] half eternal and half impermanent, ascetics and priests don’t go beyond these four views.
+As a result of creating this theory about past eons [that self and the world are] half eternal and half impermanent, ascetics and priests don’t go beyond these four views.

 52. “Some sentient beings forget themselves after watching each other one after the other.
 As a result, they’re born in the world when their lives end.
 They gradually grow up, shave their hair, put on the three Dharma robes, leave home, and cultivate the path.
-They enter a samādhi of mind through which they became aware of their past births.
+They enter a samādhi of mind through which they become aware of their past births.
 Then they say, ‘Those sentient beings that don’t forget themselves while watching each other one after the other are everlasting and unchanging.
 We frequently watched each other and forgot ourselves after doing so.
 As a result, we’ve come to this impermanent state that’s subject to change.
-Therefore, I know: “Self and the world is half eternal and half impermanent.
+Therefore, I know: “Self and the world are half eternal and half impermanent.
 This is true; the rest is false.”’
 This is the third view.
-As a result of creating this theory about past eons [that self and world are] half eternal and half impermanent, ascetics and priests don’t go beyond these four views.
+As a result of creating this theory about past eons [that self and the world are] half eternal and half impermanent, ascetics and priests don’t go beyond these four views.

 53. “Some ascetics and priests possess quick intelligence and are skilled observers.
 With their quick intelligence and observation, they use their own eloquence to say, ‘Self and the world are half eternal and half impermanent.
 This is true; the rest is false.’
 This is the fourth view.
-As a result of creating this theory about past eons [that self and world are] half eternal and half impermanent, ascetics and priests don’t go beyond these four views.
+As a result of creating this theory about past eons [that self and the world are] half eternal and half impermanent, ascetics and priests don’t go beyond these four views.

 54. “These ascetics and priests create the theory about past eons that self and the world are half eternal and half impermanent.
 They all enter these four views and don’t go beyond them.